 ./install_asm \ --project_id PROJECT_ID \ --cluster_name CLUSTER_NAME \ --cluster_location CLUSTER_LOCATION \ --mode install \ --enable_all \ --enable-registration \ --option hub-meshca

-This command runs the script for a new installation, configures your project and cluster with the options required by Anthos Service Mesh, registers the cluster to the project that the cluster is in, and configures Mesh CA to use the environ workload identity pool.
+This command runs the script for a new installation, configures your project and cluster with the options required by Anthos Service Mesh, registers the cluster to the project that the cluster is in, and configures Mesh CA to use the fleet workload identity pool.

 Deploying and redeploying workloads

 Anthos Service Mesh uses sidecar proxies to enhance network security, reliability, and observability.
 With Anthos Service Mesh, these functions are abstracted away from the application's primary container and implemented in a common out-of-process proxy delivered as a separate container in the same Pod.

 Your installation isn't complete until you enable automatic sidecar proxy injection (auto-injection) and restart the Pods for any workloads that were running on your cluster before you installed Anthos Service Mesh.